 When it gets that cold, there are many threats to the health of our hair.
-Cold, dry air, leaves natural hair dry.
+Cold, dry air leaves natural hair dry.
 Even the coats and hats that we wear to keep us warm can cause damage to our hair.
-With that being said here are 5 tips that will help you to avoid breakage and dryness during the winter.
+With that being said, here are five hair care tips that can help you to avoid breakage and dryness during the winter!

-Look for satin lined hats and caps, or you can wrap your hair in a scarf or small satin bonnet underneath your hat to help protect your hair.
+Look for satin-lined hats and caps, or wrap your hair in a scarf or small satin bonnet underneath your hat to help protect your hair.
 Even if you aren’t wearing a hat, you’re most likely wearing a coat.
-That friction between your hair and your coat collar can cause dryness and breakage.
-So covering the collar of your coat with a satin or silk scarf will protect your hair from that friction.
+That friction between your hair and your coat collar can cause dryness and breakage, so covering the collar of your coat with a satin or silk scarf will protect your hair from that friction.